Abishek-2425/novarag/README.md

-# RAGNOVA — Offline Multimodal RAG MVP
+# RAGNOVA — Offline Multimodal RAG MVP - TEAM NOVA8

 RAGNOVA is an offline, multimodal Retrieval-Augmented Generation (RAG) MVP.
 It enables you to upload and query documents (PDF, DOCX, PPTX, Excel, images, audio) using a local vector store and an offline LLM (Ollama or GPT4All).
 All processing is done locally—no cloud required.